judhistir88/VidComBot/README.md

 ### [@BotFather](https://telegram.dog/BotFather) Commands

 ```
-start - Checking bot live.
+start - Checking if bot is alive
-compress - To compress the video.
+compress - To compress the video
-cancel - Stop the process.
+cancel - Stop the process
 log - Get log
 help - To know about bot
 ```